GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

     - Set up automatic renewal
       - <pre><code>echo "0 0,12 ** *root /opt/certbot/bin/python -c 'import random; import time; time.sleep(random.random()* 3600)' && sudo certbot renew -q" | sudo tee -a /etc/crontab > /dev/null</code></pre>
       - Since I want to use a different directory than default I did
-        - <pre><code>echo "0 0,12 ** *root /opt/certbot/bin/python -c 'import random; import time; time.sleep(random.random()* 3600)' && sudo certbot renew --config-dir /home/split_tracker/split_tracker/ssl -q" | sudo tee -a /etc/crontab > /dev/null<code></pre>
+        - <pre><code>echo "0 0,12 ** *root /opt/certbot/bin/python -c 'import random; import time; time.sleep(random.random()* 3600)' && sudo certbot renew --config-dir /split_tracker/ssl -q" | sudo tee -a /etc/crontab > /dev/null<code></pre>
     - Manually renew certificates
       - sudo certbot renew -q
       - If using the custom location it's
-        - sudo certbot renew --config-dir /home/split_tracker/split_tracker/ssl -q
+        - sudo certbot renew --config-dir /split_tracker/ssl -q
     - If you ever need to update certbot run
       - sudo /opt/certbot/bin/pip install --upgrade certbot
     - You can view certificates with this command
       - certbot certificates
       - If using the custom location it's
-        - certbot certificates --config-dir /home/split_tracker/split_tracker/ssl
+        - certbot certificates --config-dir /split_tracker/ssl
-    - Note that instead of using the config-dir for a custom location you could also use "sudo ln -s /etc/letsencrypt/live/ /home/split_tracker/split_tracker/ssl" to create a symbolic link to all the files, but I'm choosing to use the config-dir approach.
+    - Note that instead of using the config-dir for a custom location you could also use "sudo ln -s /etc/letsencrypt/live/ /split_tracker/ssl" to create a symbolic link to all the files, but I'm choosing to use the config-dir approach.
+    - You can also add the argument flag "--register-unsafely-without-email" to any of the certbot commands to not use an email.
+    - Run this to make it accessible.
+(Not sure if this will become a problem later, but we need to be able to access it)
+      - sudo chmod -R u=rwx,g=rwx,o=rx /split_tracker/ssl

 ## Installing PostgreSQL